On This Page:

-Because the import process is "additive," if you are importing an entire course it is best to import into a new, empty course.
-Follow the steps below to copy all Resources and Activities, and duplicate the organization and most of the settings into the new course.
+Because the import process is "additive," it is best to import into a new, empty course if you are importing an entire course.
+To duplicate the organization and most of the settings of Resources and Activities into the new course, follow the steps below:

-- Once you have been notified that your course for the new semester is ready, log in to Moodle and, in the My Courses block, click the name of the new course to open it.
+- Once you have been notified that your course for the new semester is ready, log into Moodle.
+If the Navigation tray is not open, toggle (hamburger menu , top left) and under My Courses, click the name of the new course to open it.
 The new course will open with the default settings, blocks, number of sections, etc.

 - On the Course Management panel, under Course Settings, select Import.
 The Find a course to import data from page will open.
 The Find a course to import data from page will list up to 10 courses available for you to copy.
 If you do not see the course you wish to copy on the list, in the Search field (at the bottom of the page), enter the exact course name (department and number) and click Search.

 - Note: Courses are deleted from Moodle 18 months after the end of the semester taught.
 (For details, see Moodle F.A.Q. for Instructors.)

-- Under Select a Course, select the radio button for the course you want to copy, then click Continue.
+- On the Find a course to import data from page, select the radio button for the course to copy, then click Continue.
 The Import Settings page will open.

-- On the Initial Settings page, under Backup settings, check the types of content to copy (activities and resources, blocks, filters, calendar events, and/or question bank); all will be selected by default.
+- On the Import Settings page, check the types of content to include (activities and resources, blocks, filters, calendar events, and/or question bank, groups and groupings, custom fields, and/or content bank content); all the options except for groups and groupings will be selected by default.

 - Select Jump to final step.
 The Perform Import page will open showing the progress of the import.

 - Depending on the size and number of items to copy, this may take a few moments.
 You should see a progress bar as the import process proceeds.
-Once the import process is complete, a confirmation message appears.
+Once the import process is complete, a confirmation message will appear.

 - Click Continue.
 You will be returned to the new course.